rumkin/typed-props/readme.md

 Result of `check` call is array of [issues](#issue-type).
 If there is no issues, this array will be empty.

-> ⚠️ Rules could not accept functions as arguments to override default dehaviour like PropTypes do.
+> ⚠️ If shape/exact rule property presented by function it should return type to check.

 ## Non-standard checks